MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/installing-on-first-computer.md

     The installation program verifies that your system has the minimum operating system required to run Dynamics GP.
 If your system does not meet requirements, the installation will not continue.

-5. If you are installing Dynamics GP on a computer with an existing instance of Dynamics GP 2018, select the Create new instance option, enter a name for the new instance, and then click Next.
+5. If you are installing Dynamics GP on a computer with an existing instance of Dynamics GP, select the Create new instance option, enter a name for the new instance, and then click Next.

 6. In the Country/Region Selection window, select the primary country or region where you do business.
 Your selection affects which features are available to install.
 Some features are available only in selected countries or regions.
 Click Next.